 Skip to content

-1 min read design, craft
+3 min read design, craft

 On Clarity as a Design Tool

 The best products aren't the ones with the most features — they're the ones where nothing is in the way.
+Notes on clarity as a design discipline.

 The hardest part of building something good is deciding what not to include.